Chris Sale's shouts rally Red Sox to brink of title

 After two nights of Fenway fun, the flight west seemed like the final stretch toward the inevitable.

-Then came an epic 18-inning stumble that left the pitching staff frayed.
+Then came an epic 18-inning stumble that left the pitchers' arms frayed, bodies and minds exhausted.
+J.D.
+Martinez called it like getting "punched right in the face" but said players marveled at the experience.

+"That was pretty sick," he said.
+"Everyone was like, dude, this is crazy."

-A run-scoring throwing error by catcher Christian Vazquez and Yasiel Puig's three-run homer against Eduardo Rodriguez seemed like a crusher.
+Then came a run-scoring throwing error by catcher Christian Vazquez and Yasiel Puig's three-run homer against Eduardo Rodriguez in a four-run sixth inning Saturday that seemed like a crusher.

 Sale was not going to let the Red Sox lose quietly.